varqox/sim-project/simlib/doc/simfile.md

 scoring: [                    # Scoring of the tests groups (optional)
         0 0      # Format: <group id> <score>
         1 20     # Score is a signed integer value
-        2 30     # Groups may appear in arbitrary order
+        2 30     # Groups may appear in an arbitrary order 3 25
-        3 25
         4 25
 ]
-tests_files: [                # Input and output files of the tests
+tests_files: [                # Tests' input and output files
                               # Format: <test name> <in file> <out file>
         sim0a in/sim0a.in out/sim0a.out
         sim0b in/sim0b.in out/sim0b.out